-Six historic structures are located at Devils Tower National Monument--a residence, visitors center, checking station, fire hose shed, tetrahedrons, and a historic ladder.
-Management of these structures are outlined in the Cultural Resource Management Plan for Devils Tower National Monument, and they are summarized on Figure V.1.
+Six historic structures are at Devils Tower National Monument--a residence, visitor center, checking station, fire-hose shed, tetrahedrons, and a historic ladder.
+Management of these structures is outlined in the Cultural Resource Management Plan for Devils Tower National Monument, and they are summarized in Figure III.1.

-FIGURE V.1
+FIGURE III.1